Dynamic Budget Throttling in Repeated Second-Price Auctions: Comparison between Throttling and Pacing

 We take a similar analysis method for adversarial values.
 We first recall the result of \cite{DBLP:journals/mansci/BalseiroG19} on the performance of dynamic pacing in this scenario. \begin{proposition}[From \cite{DBLP:journals/mansci/BalseiroG19}] We have the following:

 \end{proposition}

-A key point in \Cref{prop:pacing-adversarial-upper} is that the adaptive pacing algorithm can deal with the scenario when both $\bm v$ and $\bm p$ are adversarial and reaches optimality in this case \cite{DBLP:journals/mansci/BalseiroG19}.
+A key point in \Cref{prop:pacing-adversarial-upper} is that the adaptive pacing algorithm can deal with the scenario when both $\bm v$ and $\bm p$ are adversarial and reaches optimality in this case \citep{DBLP:journals/mansci/BalseiroG19}.
 Nevertheless, as revealed by \Cref{thm:impossibility-result}, this is impossible for any throttling strategy.
 The main reason here is that for throttling, the buyer can only decide whether to enter or save in each round, therefore, could suffer from a possible inefficient win when choosing to enter or a regrettable loss when choosing to save.
 However, for pacing, the buyer can filter out those unsatisfying chances by controlling the bid, and only winning when the reward is high and the cost is low.
 Consequently, pacing brings high performance even when the highest competing bid is adversarial, while throttling cannot achieve the same effect.

 However, when only $\bm v$ is adversarial and $\bm p$ is stochastic, notice that \Cref{thm:upper-bound-adversarial} can be adapted to arbitrary bidding strategies (which certainly includes throttling and pacing) without any modification on the proof.
-Therefore, combining our positive result on the \algName algorithm, we derive the following theorem indicating the (asymptotic) optimality of the throttling strategy and \algName under this scenario. \begin{theorem} Let $\beta$ be the \algName algorithm.
-For any dynamic bidding strategy $\alpha$ with randomness $\bm \gamma$, under full or partial information feedback, we have the following:
+Therefore, combining our positive result on the \algName algorithm, we conclude that the throttling strategy and \algName is asymptotically optimal under this scenario.